Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: Analytical Framework

 \subsection{Multilayered Sample Selection: A parametric model}

-Since Heckman's seminal work in 1979, the sample selection model has been conceptualized as follows:
+Since Heckman's seminal work in 1979, the sample selection model has been formalized as follows:

 where $D$ captures the binary sample selection model (i.e., $D$ is equal to $1$ if employed and $0$ if not) and $Y$ represents the outcome which is observed only when $D$ is equal to $1$ (i.e., $Y$ is the observed wage when employed).
-The latent variables in the model are denoted as $(U, V)$, $X$ is a vector of observed exogenous covariates, and $Z \in \{0,1\}$ is a binary variable that respects the conditional independence assumption: $(U,V) \perp Z|X$ (i.e., job training, captured by the binary variable $Z$, is randomly assigned).
+The latent variables in the model are denoted as $(U, V)$, $X$ is a vector of observed exogenous covariates, and $Z \in \{0,1\}$ is a binary variable that respects the conditional independence assumption: $(U,V) \perp Z|X$ (i.e., job training, $Z$, is randomly assigned).
 In the Heckman sample selection model, identification of the parameters in the outcome equation requires at least one variable that is independent of the latent variables but is excluded from the outcome equation.
 In model (\ref{eq: Heck1}, \ref{eq: Heck2}) this is equivalent to assuming $\alpha$ to be equal to $0$, implying that $Z$ is excluded from the outcome equation.
-In this context, $Z$ becomes a valid instrumental variable to consistently estimate $\beta$, satisfying both the independence and exclusion restrictions.
+In this context, $Z$ becomes a valid instrumental variable to consistently estimate $\beta$, satisfying both the independence and exclusion restriction conditions.

-However, as highlighted by \cite{lee_training_2009} and recognized more generally, in certain cases, the exclusion restriction may be violated implying that $\alpha \neq 0$.
-In this case, $\alpha$ is potentially a parameter of primary interest.
-For instance, in the job training example, participating in training could boost an individual's human capital, directly affecting their wage rate.
-Consequently, $\alpha$ can be interpreted as the causal effect of job training on the wage rate which is the key parameter studied by \cite{lee_training_2009}.
-The primary methodological contribution of Lee is to provide a method that allows researchers to partially identify the causal effect of job training on the wage rate (i.e., $\alpha$) in the presence of sample selection (i.e., when training can affect labor supply via $\eta$).
+However, as highlighted in \cite{lee_training_2009} and recognized more generally, the exclusion restriction can be violated in certain cases implying that $\alpha \neq 0$.
+Moreover, in such cases, $\alpha$ is potentially a parameter of primary interest.
+For instance, in the job training example, participating in training could boost an individual's human capital and directly affect their wage rate.
+Consequently, $\alpha$ can be interpreted as the causal effect of job training on the wage rate, which is the key parameter studied by \cite{lee_training_2009}.
+The primary methodological contribution of Lee is to provide a method that allows researchers to partially identify $\alpha$ in the presence of sample selection (i.e., when training can affect labor supply through $\eta$).